Jesse Webster

-Jesse Webster is a prison inmate who was sentenced life without parole for charges of drug trafficking and tax fraud.
+Jesse Webster (born in 1969) is an American former prison inmate who was sentenced to life without the possibility of parole for charges of drug trafficking and tax fraud.
 He received significant media attention at the end of 2013 after the ACLU published a report discussing life sentences for nonviolent offenses.

 History

-Jesse Webster began a job at a local carwash as a teenager, first after school and on weekends, and then full-time.
-In 1985, one of Jesse's customers, a drug dealer, offered him a job as a driver.
+A native of the South Side, Chicago, Illinois, Webster began a job at a local carwash as a teenager, first after school and on weekends, and then full-time.
+In 1985, one of Webster's customers, a drug dealer, offered him a job as a driver.
 Jesse accepted the job, and dropped out of school in 9th grade to become more involved in the drug trade.
 He met Archie West in 1985, and subsequently his associates Andre Mitchell, Sam Mitchell, Dino, Reginald Jones and Sherman Randolph.
-In 1992, West agreed to drive for Webster through 1995, and between 1992 and 1995, Jesse and his associates distributed 200 to 300 kilograms of cocaine.
+In 1992, West agreed to drive for Webster through 1995, and between 1992 and 1995, Websterand his associates distributed 200 to 300 kilograms of cocaine.